A topic from the subject of Organic Chemistry in Chemistry.

 • Acids donate protons (H+ ions), while bases accept protons.

-• Organic acids are weak acids, while organic bases are weak bases.
+• Organic acids are weak acids, meaning they only partially dissociate in water, while organic bases are weak bases, also partially dissociating in water.

 • Brønsted-Lowry acid-base theory: Acids donate protons, while bases accept protons.